elixir-europe-training/ELIXIR-TrP-CodeRep-Example-Python/README.md

 html_gen.py contains functions to be incorporated into codereppy1.py (and the batch derivatives) to create html entries for its text and graphics outputs.
 html_test.py (along with test_image.png file) was used to test the functions in html_gen.py.

+It is envisaged that the CodeRep Documentation and testing group will use the models.py and plots.py for their needs to demonstrate their course concepts and the codereppy.py can be e.g. loaded into a Jupyter notebook or Rmarkdown document and source the two external files.
+This should allow the Literate programming course to apply Markdown to the script.